learreDHDK/ccode/README.md

 </td>
 				<td>Third party data are used.
 No licences provided.</td>
 				<td>Third party data are used.
 No licences provided.</td>
-				<td>"Yes
+				<td>Yes
-The third party data used are those of the countries which provided their data."</td>
+The third party data used are those of the countries which provided their data.</td>
 				<td>Third party data are used.
 No licences provided.</td>
 				<td>No</td>
 				<td>No</td>